 Quick Facts on CETA

-- agreed text available for the public and presented for EU democratic approval
+- The agreed text is available for the public and presented for EU democratic approval

 The Comprehensive Economic and Trade Agreement (CETA) is a freshly negotiated EU-Canada treaty.
 Once applied, it will offer EU firms more and better business opportunities in Canada and support jobs in Europe.

-Outcomes of the CETA negotiations
+Outcome of the CETA negotiations

 Proposal for a Regulation implementing the EU-Canada Comprehensive Economic and Trade Agreement (CETA) accompanying the decisions authorising the signature of and concluding the CETA